A Bend in the WillowAuthor: Susan Clayton-Goldner

 When she realizes that chemotherapy bought Michael some more time, and his only salvation was a bone marrow transplant, Catherine knew what she had to do.
 Return to her hometown, face her past and all its consequences.
 Catherine had changed her name from Robin Lee Carter to Catherine for a reason, but now it has come back to haunt her.

 The story is told on alternate timelines, it was easy to tell which is when.
 Both time lines did not converge, but as Catherine moves to find a miracle for her son, the readers find out her story.
 The plot thickens, A Bend in the Willow is not just about a runaway girl.
-The main plot is her journey, but the subplots are subtle and gives the book a dimension.A Bend in the Willow is a book that requires tissue and chocolates, because romantic love is not the… Click To Tweet
+The main plot is her journey, but the subplots are subtle and gives the book a dimension.A Bend in the Willow is a book that requires tissue and chocolates, because romantic love is not the only one that matters in stories.
+Click To Tweet

 A Bend in the Willow is certainly a book that you should read.
 It tells of a struggle of a mother and a wife, Catherine Henry thought she could keep her secrets buried forever, but of course there will not be a story if that happens.
 The betrayal runs deep, and everyone is hurting.
 Will Catherine be successful in saving her son Michael?
 Or will it all be for naught.